The Admin-First Trap

 Distinct, purpose-built interfaces for employees, managers, and HR admins.

-Rupesh Chavan — UI/UX Designer
+Rupesh Chavan — Lead Product Designer